Kansas State University

 Department of ATID, College of Health and Human Sciences

 Manhattan, KS 66506

-Migette Kaup is a professor at Kansas State University (KSU) and an interior designer specializing in gerontological and universal design.
-She earned her Ph.D. from the University of Wisconsin-Milwaukee (UWM) School of Architecture and Urban Planning.
-Her dissertation, titled "Patterns of Culture Change Households: A Graphic Ethnography of Organizational and Environmental Fit," combines her major area of study in aging and environment relationships with her minor area, long-term care policy structures, to investigate progressive changes occurring in nursing homes.
+Migette Kaup is a professor at Kansas State University and an interior designer specializing in gerontological and universal design.
+She earned her doctorate from the University of Wisconsin-Milwaukee School of Architecture and Urban Planning.
+Her dissertation, titled "Patterns of Culture Change Households: A Graphic Ethnography of Organizational and Environmental Fit," combined her major area of study in aging and environment relationships with her minor area, long-term care policy structures, to investigate progressive changes occurring in nursing homes.

 She served as the 2016-2017 president for IDEC and has been an IDEC board member for over eight years also serving as the director of regions, secretary-treasurer, president-elect, and past president.
 She currently teaches for the KSU College of Human Ecology in the interior design program.
 She is also a member of the gerontology faculty through the KSU Center on Aging.